 With its varied terrain, the Catskills landscape lends way to numerous forms of outdoor adventure.
 From the region's ski resorts that switch gears from winter to summer fun, to the towering rock walls and frozen waterfalls that give climbers vertical thrills – discover what kind of adventure lies around the bend for you in the Catskills.
 If you're looking for a thrilling adventure to complete your Catskills vacation, get out of your comfort zone and check out these awesome opportunities!

 When the snow finally melts, knobby tire enthusiasts can feed their adrenaline by exploring the Catskills mountain biking trails.
-Plattekill Mountain in Roxbury dishes out a trail system at the Plattekill Bike Park offering riding for all levels in the summer months, including group riding sessions like Rise and Shine Morning Mountain Bike Adventures and competitions like the USAC State Championship.
+Plattekill Mountain in Roxbury dishes out a trail system at the Plattekill Bike Park that offers riding for all levels in the summer months, including group riding sessions like Rise and Shine Morning Mountain Bike Adventures and competitions like the USAC State Championship.
 In Windham, riders will find challenging tracks at the Windham Mountain Bike Park that receive high marks from pros who compete there annually during the UCI World Cup Festival.
 If you looking for something more low-key but still on two wheels, try road biking on one of the regions hybrid gravel trail.

 Year-round, climbers will find a variety of opportunities to scale the Catskills' greatest heights, including the region's steepest walls during a rock climb in the summer, and ice climbing adventures in the winter.
 For the latter, try Platte Clove and other waterfalls in the Stony Clove, or the varying levels of climbing difficulty offered at Peekamoose Road Falls near Sundown.
 If coming down is more intriguing that coming up, learn how to rappel at the Sundance Rappel Tower in Phoenicia.